 Last week I confidently posted this boudoir photo to my Instagram feed.
 With in minutes I had followers dropping like dead flies.
-Fear of what others think of me kicked into overdrive and I deleted it!

 And then I proceeded to mentally debate with myself over it….over and over and over.
 The big questions being, how do I balance not letting fear of rejection dictate my actions while being respectful with what I post.

 I think it is a question a lot of us creatives struggle with when posting on social media platforms that we use for our businesses.
 Are we going to risk leaving the safe zone and cross that “lose followers” line even if it is something we believe in?
-Something that is a large part of who we are as a person?
-As a believer in Christ?

 I am ok with losing followers.